opencomputeproject/Time-Appliance-Project/README.md

 ## COTS Server
 ### Hardware
 Most of the general purpose hardware can be used.

-We've tested and proved it working with the following spec:
+We've tested and proved it working with the following platform spec:
 * HPE ProLiant DL380 Gen10
   * CPU.
 Synchronization between multiple CPUs will add an extra offset.
 1 CPU is preferred
   * RAM.
 At least 8 GiB of RAM.
 64 is preferred
   * Riser.
 Default riser will work.
 2x PCIe: x8 and x16

+Similar platforms:
+* SuperMicro 6019U-TRT - single or dual CPU
+  * A single CPU leavesis preferred, but leaves only x8 PCIe connectivity
+* SuperMicro 5019GP-TT - single socket with maximum throughput

 ### Software
 Please detailed [software description](https://github.com/opencomputeproject/Time-Appliance-Project/tree/master/Software) document
 * Linux operating system with the [ocp_ptp driver](https://github.com/opencomputeproject/Time-Appliance-Project/tree/master/Time-Card/DRV) (included in Linux kernel 5.12 and newer).
 Driver may require vt-d CPU flag enabled in BIOS